TheKrush/TSTableView/README.md

 ### Missing features ###

 * Currently only vertical tables are supported, with one item per row
-* External scrolling is not yet supported / tested
 * Performance can be better, but is already good enough for thousands of rows.

 ### Contribution guidelines ###